 There are many situations out there as we see in the media for celebrities and other public figures changing their names for various reasons.

 The procedure itself is not free.
 You have to pay a filing fee.
-In Hillsborough County it is over $414.00 for the filing fee.
+In Hillsborough County, Florida it is $414.00 for the filing fee.

 If you retain an attorney there would be attorney’s fees associated with the case, and if you’re changing the name of a minor child there are additional restrictions and obligations.